We “make” music because we love it and it gives us great happiness.

 Favorite Electric Bass for Beginners/Intermediate

-Just bought this for the studio.
+I love this bass.
 Sterling by Music Man S.U.B.
 Series has generated the most positive reviews across the board for its price-to-quality.
 3/4 size is a better fit for smaller hands (and better for leverage) – but it ain’t bad for big hands, either.
 Lists at around $428, can be bought for $299 at finer music stores everywhere and online.
 Used Fender P-Basses (Precision Bass) also have a slimmer neck for smaller hands to get around.

 To set up a lesson with Bill, call him at (818) 383-1025 or email at firstname.lastname@example.org